priknr1/com.milight/README.md

-### MiLight (easybulb) app for Homey
+# MiLight (easybulb) app for Homey
-Connect your MiLight (easybulb) lamps with Homey.
+Connect your MiLight (EasyBulb) light bulbs with Homey.

-Homey will connect with your WiFi receiver to control the lights.
+Homey connects with your WiFi bridge to control the lights.

 Also compatible with:
 - Rocket LED